renovatebot/renovate/docs/usage/configuration-options.md

 ```

 In the above example, this rule will not prevent Renovate from extracting Python dependencies, but it will stop them from being updated.
-If you wish to skip extraction altogether, you'd need to use a feature like `enabledManagers` instead.
+If you wish to skip extraction altogether, use a feature like `enabledManagers` instead.

 ### matchBaseBranches